 - Follow/Apply the ZDHC Wastewater and Sludge Laboratory Sampling and Analysis Plan

 - Not more than 60% of parameters for wastewater as listed in the platform could be subcontracted

-The outsourced laboratory may be an affiliate of, or external to, the laboratory accredited for testing.
+The outsourced laboratory may be an affiliate of, or external to, the laboratory requesting the approval for testing.

-*An equivalent method is defined by ZDHC as a method the has the fundamentally same sample collection (for example: container, preservative), sample preparation (for example: derivatization, extraction, digestion) and analysis (for example; GC, GC/MS, LC, LC/MS).
+*An equivalent method is defined by ZDHC as a similar analytical method which has similar detection limit with acceptable uncertainty of measurements and reproducibility and reliability as given by the suggested method.
 The laboratory has to share with ZDHC relevant information to assess the equivalence.
-Alternatively, a method may be accepted by ZDHC if a method validation process has been successfully completed, and those results/data are shared with ZDHC.
-The pre-approval process is conducted so that data from one lab can be compared directly and equivalently to any other lab in the ZDHC program
+The aim is that data from one laboratory can be compared directly and equivalently to any other laboratory in the ZDHC program